 Does PURE provide a stipend during the summer and/or academic year?

-No. PURE is currently unfunded, so there is no source of money to support participating students.
+No. PURE does not have a source of money to support participating students.
 However, PURE students are regularly alerted to external funding opportunities.
 They have been very successful in obtaining independent funding in the form of scholarships, fellowships, grants, and awards.